m.Stock by Mirae AssetOpen Demat Account

 Conclusion

 You can start hassle-free trading in stocks and securities after linking your Aadhaar number with your demat account.
 It is essential to choose a dependable financial partner that can offer you a user-friendly trading platform and prompt customer service.
-For a seamless trading and investing experience, you can explore m.Stock which offers the opportunity to trade in all segments at zero brokerage, for life!
+For a seamless trading and investing experience, you can explore m.Stock which offers the opportunity to trade in delivery, IPO, Mutual Funds etc at zero brokerage.

 Yes, the Securities Board Exchange of India (SEBI) has made it compulsory to link Aadhaar card with a demat account.
 If you fail to comply, you will be restricted from carrying out any transaction through your demat account.